Bonus Mystery Tour stop: Innsbruck

 After entering a food coma in Bologna, I was ready to head home to Budapest.
 Three weeks is more than enough for an intense trip where spending only one or two nights per destination is the norm.

-But I still had a another day on my rail pass so why not break up the journey with a mid-way stop in Innsbruck?
+But I still had another day on my rail pass so why not break up the journey with a mid-way stop in Innsbruck?

-A giant chocolate coated wafer from Poland, a mini Sacher torte from Vienna (giving it another try), sea salt from Ljubljana, organic wine from Zadar, bomba Calabrese from Trieste (not originally obviously), Christmas panettone from Venice and balsamic vinegar from Bologna.
+A giant chocolate-coated wafer from Poland, a mini Sacher torte from Vienna (giving it another try), sea salt from Ljubljana, organic wine from Zadar, bomba Calabrese from Trieste (not originally obviously), Christmas panettone from Venice and balsamic vinegar from Bologna.

 This trip turned out to be a gourmet food tour.